LibraryCarpentry/Top-10-FAIR/_posts/2018-12-01-biodiversity.md

 so that their websites and services contain consistently structured information.
 This structured information then makes it easier to discover, collate and analyse distributed data.

+Exercises can be found on the Bioschema website under "tutorials" and "how to".
 [https://bioschemas.gitbook.io/training-portal/](https://bioschemas.gitbook.io/training-portal/)

 ### Thing 6: Licenses